Taxes and Social Security

 - All international students, even those who earn no money in the United States, must file a tax report with the government every year.

-- Individual students must act on their own behalves regarding tax matters, though the International Student Office will act as a resource for students during tax season.
+- Individual students must act on their own behalves regarding tax matters, though the International Student Programs will act as a resource for students during tax season.

 Social Security Number